IKEA

 Frame

 Top panel and side panels are particleboard with acrylic paint, paper foil, and plastic edging.
 The back panel is particleboard with paper foil.
 Partition panels and bottom panel use the IKEA standard particle-and-fiberboard construction with 100% recycled honeycomb paper filling — a hollow-core sandwich that is light per unit but adequately rigid when the carcass is square and assembled with cam screws fully seated.
 Total assembled weight is approximately 162 pounds across three flat packages.
 The dresser is designed to meet the US Federal Stability Standard for tip resistance and ships with a wall-anchor strap.
 The IKEA product warning is explicit: tipping hazard, must be securely anchored.
-Designer is Ola Wihlborg, IKEA article number 906.220.71.
+IKEA article number 906.220.71.

 Drawer Mechanism